demisto/content/Packs/Silverfort/Integrations/Silverfort/README.md

 ## Overview
 ---
 Silverfort protects organizations from data breaches by delivering strong authentication across entire corporate networks and cloud environments, without requiring any modifications to endpoints or servers.
-Using patent-pending technology, Silverfort enables multi-factor authentication and AI-driven adaptive authentication even for systems that don’t support it today – including proprietary systems, critical infrastructure, shared folders, IoT devices and more – using an agentless approach.
+Using patent-pending technology, Silverfort's agentless approach enables multi-factor authentication and AI-driven adaptive authentication even for systems that don’t support it today, including proprietary systems, critical infrastructure, shared folders, IoT devices, and more.
 <br>Use Silverfort integration to get & update Silverfort risk severity.
-<br>This integration was integrated and tested with version 12.2 of Silverfort
+<br>This integration was integrated and tested with Silverfort version 12.2.
 ## Silverfort Playbook
 ---
-- Get the risk information and block the user in case the risk is 'high' or 'critical'
+- Get risk information and block the user if the risk is 'high' or 'critical'
-- Update the Silverfort user risk
+- Update the Silverfort user risk level
 ## Use Cases
 ---

-- Consuming Silverfort user and server risk levels
+- Consume Silverfort user and server risk levels
-- Enriching Silverfort risk engine and allowing to trigger MFA on risky entities
+- Enrich the Silverfort risk engine and trigger MFA on risky entities
 ## Configure Silverfort on Demisto
 ---

 1. Navigate to __Settings__ > __Integrations__ > __Servers & Services__.
 2. Search for Silverfort.
 3. Click __Add instance__ to create and configure a new integration instance.
-    * __Name__: a textual name for the integration instance.
+    * __Name__: a textual name for the integration instance
     * __Server URL__
     * __APIKEY__
     * __Trust any certificate (not secure)__
-4. Click __Test__ to validate the URLs, token, and connection.
+4. Click __Test__ to validate the URL, token, and connection.
 - To generate an API token:
-    1. From the Silverfort Admin Console, navigate to Settings > Advanced.
+    1. From the Silverfort Admin Console, navigate to __Settings__ > __Advanced__.
-    2. In the Authentication Tokens section, click Generate Token.
+    2. In the Authentication Tokens section, click __Generate Token__.
     3. Copy the generated token and save it in a safe place.
 ## Commands
 ---